A reliable ecommerce website builder makes it easy to set up an online store, process…

 - You will see a drop-down at the top bar; you can select the page you wish to modify.
 Using this as an example, let’s assume you wish to edit your store’s “product pages”; you only need to select the “product pages” from the drop-down menu.

 Editing these sections can be done regardless of the page type you choose because both the “Header and Footer” sections appear on every page chosen.

 - You can then click on the section containing the icons you want to edit and make modifications that suit your needs.

 How to add dynamic sections to your home page

-Shopify grants you the opportunity of having up to 25 dynamic sections on your homepage.
+Shopify allows you to have up to 25 dynamic sections on your homepage.
 If you want to add a dynamic section to your homepage,

 How to rearrange dynamic sections

 The following steps will guide you through the process of rearranging dynamic sections:

 • From the admin of your Shopify dashboard, go to “online” and then the “themes.”

 • Search through the theme you want to edit and click on the “Customize” button